LaunchCodeEducation/lchs/src/chapters/forms/form-submission.rst

 to identify *where* to send the data.
 To do this, we must include an attribute inside the ``<form>`` tag, and this attribute is called ``action``.

-We will learn more about using ``action`` in later chapters.
+We will learn more about using ``action`` later.
 For now, recognize that when the attribute is missing or empty, the form submits all of the collected data to the current URL.
 This is why we saw a change in the address bar after we clicked *Submit*.

 .. index::
    single: url; query parameter